ROHITJAIND/Exercise-07-Multiplexer-and-De--multiplexer/README.md

 Step 6:
 Run the program and choose RTL viewer to get RTL realization.

+### Procedure:
+Step 1: Open Quartus II and select new project .
+Open new file at the verilog.
+Step 2: Module Declaration.
+Module should have the file name.
+Step 3: Input-Output Delecaration.
+Step 4: Use wire to define the functionality of logic circuits.
+Step 5: End the module.
+Step 6: Run the program and choose RTL viewer to get RTL realization.
 ### PROGRAM
 Program for flipflops  and verify its truth table in quartus using Verilog programming.
 ```